 Old Crown Court and Cells, Dorchester

-The Old Crown Court and Cells, located in West Dorset District Council's offices in Dorchester, is famous for the trial of the Tolpuddle Martyrs and sits in close proximity to site of Judge Jeffreys' Bloody Assize.
+The Old Crown Court and Cells, located in Shire Hall in Dorchester, is famous for the trial of the Tolpuddle Martyrs and sits in close proximity to site of Judge Jeffreys' Bloody Assize.

 On a visit to the Old Crown Court and Cells you will experience 200 years of gruesome crime and punishment in a setting little changed over the years.
 You can stand in the dock and sit in the dimly lit cells where prisoners waited for their appearance before the judge.